EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Methodology

 Here, $\Psi_n$ denotes the $3 \times 3$ convolution with the query-based convolution kernel $W_{q n}$.

 \textbf{Multi-Query Estimator}.
-As illustrated in Figure 2, the Multi-Query Estimator takes the query vectors $F_q$ as input and outputs $N_q$ scores.
+As illustrated in Fig.~\ref{fig:method}, the Multi-Query Estimator takes the query vectors $F_q$ as input and outputs $N_q$ scores.
 Each score shows how much the query $F_{q n}$ fits the context of its prediction, and reflects the importance of its response $mask_n$ generated by itself.
-The Multi-Query Estimator first applies a multi-head self-attention layer and then employs a linear layer to obtain $N_q$ scalar:
+The Multi-Query Estimator first applies a multi-head self-attention layer and then employs a linear layer to obtain $N_q$ scalars:

 Here, $S_q \in \mathbb{R}^{N_q \times 1}$.
 The linear layer uses Softmax as an activation function to control the output range.

 The final prediction is derived from the weighted sum of the mask obtained by the Multi-Mask Generator and the score obtained by the Multi-Query Estimator: